pjcalvo/full-ct-cycle/README.md

 * Better reporting and logging tools for the tests, right now it is mostly console reports, but this does not provide an easy way to debug or trobleshoot in case of errors.
 Including attached screenshots and logs to the execution.
 * The e2e tests include a very repetitive process of enter value, submit and check result, this can be summarized on a *flows* library.

+NOTES:
+* Pytest-html failed to work on a different machine (don't want to invest more time with this at the moment)

 Happy reviewwing! 🚀